fabiangeissler/kicad-mod-gerber-import/README.md

 Until now only the import of gerber files with polygon regions is implemented.
 All other gerber primitives will not be converted.

 ## How to use

+### Workflow

-* Start the script.
+* Start the script PlotWindow.py.
-* Open the gerber file.
+* Open a gerber or 'flat' (no hierarchy) dxf file.
+* Assign connection pads
+* Save the kicad_mod file

+### Navigation

+Pan the grid using middle mouse button drag.
+Scroll for zoom.

+### Pad placement

-* Click on the edges you wish to assign pads to.
-A pad is quadratic in shape and as long as the edge.
+When hovering over an edge it will be highlighted.
+Pads can only pe placed on geometry edges.
+Click on the edges you wish to assign pads to and drag the mouse to place the pad to the left, right or center of the line.

+The pad size can be set in the text boxes.
+The W dimension is parallel to the selected edge, H is perpendicular.
+If W=0 it will be the length of the edge.
+If H=0 it will be equal to W. The first pad is converted to a custom shape that contains the polygon.
+All further pads on the same polygon have the same pad number but are separate rectangular pads.

 Polygons without a pad will be converted to unconnected copper polygons (e.g. for filter structures).
-The first pad is converted to a custom shape that contains the polygon.
-All further pads on the same polygon have the same pad number but are separate rectangular pads.
-* Save the kicad_mod file
+This may present problems with the DRC in KiCad 5 and earlier.
+It is better to place a pad and keep it unconnected.

+Pad placement can not be canceled.
+Created padc can not yet be removed.